-The experts of the global cybersecurity company ESET advise on what we can do to enhance the safety of children and adolescents when connected online.
+The experts of the global company ς ESET advise on what we can do to enhance the safety of children and adolescents when connected online.

-A few years ago, when Mark Zuckerberg was photographed with the camera of his laptop computer covered in duct tape, some thought this might be an exaggeration.
+A few years ago, when Mark Zuckerberg was photographed with his laptop camera covered with duct tape, some thought it might be an exaggeration.

-Today, laptops, smartphones, tablets and most smart devices have a built-in camera, as video calls, selfies, vlogging make our communication with others much easier.
-This freedom is especially enjoyed by children and adolescents.
+Today, laptops, smart phones, tablets and most have a built-in camera, since the video, selfies, vlogging make our communication with others much easier.
+This freedom is particularly enjoyed by and teenagers.

 Unfortunately, however, it is not only human relationships that benefit from technology, it is also fraudsters who, through the computer or mobile phone camera, rush to spy on their victims wherever they are.